klane/databall/docs/_pages/parameter-tuning.md

 # Neural Network

-The code below builds a [`MLPClassifier`](http://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html#sklearn.neural_network.MLPClassifier) hyperparameter search space using the parameters `hidden_layer_sizes` (number of neurons in each hidden layer), `alpha` (L2 penalty parameter similar to `C` in `LogisticRegression` and `LinearSVC`), `activation` (network activation function), and `solver` (the algorithm used to optimize network weights).
+The code below builds a [`MLPClassifier`](http://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html#sklearn.neural_network.MLPClassifier) hyperparameter search space using the parameters `hidden_layer_sizes` (number of neurons in each hidden layer), `alpha` (controls the L2 regularization similar to the `C` parameter in `LogisticRegression` and `LinearSVC`), `activation` (network activation function), and `solver` (the algorithm used to optimize network weights).
 The network structure was held to a single hidden layer.
 I kept the number of function evaluations at 100 in the interest of computational time.

 ```python